intesso/public-server/README.md

-hidden-server
+public-server
 =============

+let's a `client` talk to `hidden-server` via `public-server`

-access server sitting behind firewalls with unknown ip-address via reverse tunnel on demand.
+use case: e.g. access server sitting behind firewalls with unknown ip-address via reverse tunnel on demand.

+the `public-server` is the counter part of [hidden-server](https://github.com/intesso/hidden-server/).

 ## how it works